-If you suffered broken bones from a car accident caused by another driver, you might be entitled to financial compensation (known as damages) from the other driver.
+If you suffered broken bones from a car wreck or other personal injury accident that another person caused, you might be entitled to financial compensation (known as damages) from the other driver.

 How a Lawyer Can Help You Claim Damages

 An Alexandria broken bones lawyer can help you seek damages from the other driver by: